ricardocajo/error-monitor-ros-gazebo/README.md

 ### Useful-Predicates

-The DSL also has shortcuts to express the absolute values of certain useful concepts of objects in a simulation
+The DSL also has shortcuts to express the absolute values of certain useful concepts of objects in a simulation.

-`X.position` - The position of the robot in the simulation
+`X.position` - The position of the robot in the simulation.

-`X.position.y` - The position in the y axis of the robot in the simulation (also works for x and z)
+`X.position.y` - The position in the y axis of the robot in the simulation (also works for x and z).

-`X.distance.Y` - The absolute distance between two objects in the simulation (x and y axis)
+`X.distance.Y` - The absolute distance between two objects in the simulation (x and y-axis).

-`X.distanceZ.Y` - The absolute distance between two objects in the simulation (x, y, and z axis)
+`X.distanceZ.Y` - The absolute distance between two objects in the simulation (x, y, and z-axis).

-`X.velocity` - The velocity of an object in the simulation (this refers to linear velocity)
+`X.velocity` - The velocity of an object in the simulation (this refers to linear velocity).

-`X.velocity.x` - The velocity in the x axis of an object in the simulation (this refers to linear velocity)
+`X.velocity.x` - The velocity in the x-axis of an object in the simulation (this refers to linear velocity).

-`X.localization_error` - The difference between the robot's perception of its position and the actual position in the simulation
+`X.localization_error` - The difference between the robot's perception of its position and the actual position in the simulation.

 *Yet to implement:*

-`X.orientation` - The orientation of an object in the simulation
+`X.orientation` - The orientation of an object in the simulation.

-`X.orientation_between.Y` - The orientation difference between two objects in the simulation
+`X.orientation_between.Y` - The orientation difference between two objects in the simulation.

-`X.velocity_error` - The difference between the robot's perception of its velocity and the actual velocity in the simulation (this refers to linear velocity)
+`X.velocity_error` - The difference between the robot's perception of its velocity and the actual velocity in the simulation (this refers to linear velocity).

-`X.velocity_angular` - The angular velocity of an object in the simulation
+`X.velocity_angular` - The angular velocity of an object in the simulation.

 ### Protected-Variables

 Variable names restricted to set determined monitoring parameters

-`_rate_` - Set the frame rate which properties are checked (By default the rate is 30hz)
+`_rate_` - Set the frame rate which properties are checked (By default, the rate is 30hz).

-`_timeout_` - Set the timeout for how long the verification will last (By default the timeout is 100 seconds)
+`_timeout_` - Set the timeout for how long the verification will last (By default, the timeout is 100 seconds).

-`_margin_` - Set the error margin for comparisons
+`_margin_` - Set the error margin for comparisons.

 ### Grammar
 ```